Surrounding yourself with rich friends is a well-known strategy for making more money.

 - Copy what your rich friends do to get richer

-Instead, you should look for rich friends who are going places.
+Instead, you should look to have rich friends going places.

-But for you and me, moving in wealthier circles will raise our expectations – and boost our bank balance.
+But for most of us, moving in wealthier circles will raise our expectations – and potentially our bank balances.

 Big fish, small pond

 My ex – let’s call her Catherine – is a talented violin player.
-From the age of seven, she showed great promise with the instrument, and by her early teens she was established as the best bow in town.
+From the age of seven, she showed great promise with the instrument.
+By her early teens she was established as the best bow in town.

 Catherine enjoyed being the lead violinist in her school orchestra.
 But she knew she could push her talent further than her school could take her.
 Most of her friends might as well as have been banging on saucepans for all they could inspire her.